 |Number of Japanese children at record low

-There are the fewest number of children in Japan since records began.
-There were 170,000 fewer children in the year ending March 2018 than in the previous year.
-Japan's government issued a report showing the falling numbers.
+The number of children in Japan has fallen to its lowest number since records began.
+There were 170,000 fewer children in Japan at the end of March 2018 than there were a year earlier.
+Japan's Ministry of Internal Affairs and Communications issued a report on Friday showing the falling numbers of children.
 According to the statistics, the number of children aged 14 or under dropped for the 37th consecutive year.
-There was also a record low of 12.3 per cent in the ratio of children to the overall population.
-This was the 44th year of decline in a row.
-This ratio is the lowest among countries with a population of 40 million or more.
+There was another record fall in the ratio of children to the overall Japanese population.
+This dropped to a new record low of 12.3 per cent and was the 44th year of decline in a row.
+This ratio is the lowest among countries in the world with a population of 40 million or more.

-Japan's Prime Minister Shinzo Abe has tried to address the country's dwindling birth rate.
-He introduced measures to encourage lower-income families to have more children.
-However, these have had little success.
-This is coupled with the fact that fewer Japanese people are getting married.
-Demographers say this is a "ticking time-bomb".
-The number of annual births in 2016 fell below one million for the first time since records began in 1899.
-By 2050, Japan will have 23 per cent fewer citizens.
-This means an aging society and a greatly reduced workforce.
+Japan's Prime Minister Shinzo Abe has been trying to address the country's dwindling birth rate.
+He has introduced several measures to encourage lower-income families to have bigger families.
+However, these measures seem to be having little success.
+This is coupled with the fact that fewer Japanese people are getting married, which demographers say is a "ticking time-bomb" for Japan.
+The number of annual births in 2016 fell below one million for the first time since the government began collecting data in 1899.
+Japanese demographers predict that by 2050, Japan will have 23 per cent fewer citizens.
+This means a rapidly aging society and a greatly diminishing workforce.